ELITR/online-text-flow/README.md

 200 201 Thank there have been many revolutions over the last century, but perhaps none as significant as the longevity red...
 ```

-Eventually, with line [30](data/en.txt#L30), we get the following event, and can overview the "complete", "expected", and "incoming" text for the whole input as follows:
+Eventually, with line [30](data/en.txt#L30), we get the following event in `--json`, and can overview the "complete", "expected", and "incoming" text for the whole input using the `--text` option:
 ```json
 > head -n 30 data/en.txt | online-text-flow events --json | tail -n 1 | jq -c '.text'
 {"complete":[],"expected":[[200,210,"Thank there have been many revolutions over the last century, but perhaps none as significant as the longevity revolution."]],"incoming":[[300,301,"We..."]]}